Minater247/Xana3/README.md

 # XanaduOS

-The third iteration of my homebrew Operating System. **XanaduOS** features a variety of advanced features:
+The third iteration of my homebrew Operating System, **XanaduOS**.
+I decided to make this to push the boundaries of what I could develop - skipping all the intermediates and controlling the hardware directly.

+So far, I have implemented several advanced features, such as:
 - Multitasking support, with Unix-like *fork*, *exec*, *wait*, et al.
-- Advanced software capabilities with a work-in-progress LibC.
-Notable programs which work with XanaduOS:
-  - Bash
-  - GNU BC (Calculator)
-  - Vi (limited due to partially implemented TTY calls)
+- A work-in-progress LibC via Newlib.
+This has been used to implement some programs such as `bash`, GNU `bc` (a calculator), and `vi` (limited due to partially implemented TTY calls)!

 ## Screenshots